awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 ## Setting up a GoldenGate hub on Amazon EC2<a name="Appendix.OracleGoldenGate.Hub"></a>

 To create a GoldenGate hub on an Amazon EC2 instance, you complete several steps\.
 First, you create an Amazon EC2 instance with a full client installation of Oracle RDBMS\.
-For Oracle version 11\.2\.0\.4, you install patch 13328193\.
 The Amazon EC2 instance must also have Oracle GoldenGate software installed\.
 The exact software versions depend on the source and target database versions\.
 For more information about installing GoldenGate, see the [Oracle documentation](http://docs.oracle.com/cd/E35209_01/index.htm)

 The Amazon EC2 instance that serves as the GoldenGate hub stores and processes the transaction information from the source database into trail files\.
-To support this process, make sure that you have enough allocated storage to store the trail files\.
-Also, make sure that the Amazon EC2 instance has enough processing power to manage the amount of data being processed\.
-In addition, make sure that the EC2 instance has enough memory to store the transaction information before it's written to the trail file\.
+To support this process, make sure that you meet the following conditions:
++ You have allocated enough storage for the trail files
++ The Amazon EC2 instance has enough processing power to manage the amount of data\.
++ The EC2 instance has enough memory to store the transaction information before it's written to the trail file\.

 The following tasks set up a GoldenGate hub on an Amazon EC2 instance; each task is explained in detail in this section: